Truss faces clamor to quit amid UK government chaos

 “Nobody has a route plan.
 It’s all sort of hand-to-hand fighting on a day-to-day basis,” he told the BBC on Thursday.
 He said Truss had “about 12 hours” to turn the situation around.

+Through the morning, a growing number of Conservative members of Parliament called for Truss to step down and end the chaos.

+“It’s time for the prime minister to go,” said lawmaker Miriam Cates.
+Another, Steve Double, said: “She isn’t up to the job, sadly.”

 With opinion polls giving the Labour Party a large and growing lead, many Conservatives now believe their only hope of avoiding electoral oblivion is to replace Truss.
-But they are divided about how to get rid of her and as yet there is no front-runner to succeed her.
+But they are divided about how to get rid of her, and over who should replace her.

+The party is keen to avoid another divisive leadership contest like the race a few months ago that saw Truss defeat ex-Treasury chief Rishi Sunak.
+Among potential replacements — if only Conservative lawmakers can agree — are Sunak, House of Commons leader Penny Mordaunt and newly appointed Treasury chief Jeremy Hunt.

 In a major blow, Home Secretary Suella Braverman resigned Wednesday after breaching rules by sending an official document from her personal email account.
 She used her resignation letter to lambaste Truss, saying she had “concerns about the direction of this government.”